cconstantine/lucky_imaging_tool/README.md

 Anything that has FWHM is a WIP, we are trying to develop this independently.
 Moving away from NINA.

+FWHM is no longer a WIP, we have implemented it, now in the testing stage.
+Once tested we will release as an exe file.

 LIT Lucky Imaging Tool monitors your filepath as you image, it looks at the filename, which NINA can write the FWHM to.
 If the FWHM is above a certain threshold, then the file is removed.
 Along with that, you have the ability to crop.
 You can remove a percentage of the width and height, useful for maintaining low file size.

 To execute the raw python file follow the steps below: